 Some mortgage lenders can consider assessing 100% of an employee’s overtime and bonuses, though this is not the case with every lender.
 Depending on the lender, some will also accept “unearned” income such as tax credits, child benefit and maintenance.

-A First-Time Buyer Mortgage Broker in Bristol can approach several different lenders without the need for a credit check, in order to perform an affordability assessment.
+A mortgage broker in Bristol who deals with First-Time Buyer Mortgage Advice in Bristol can approach several different lenders without the need for a credit check, in order to perform an affordability assessment.
 If you are looking to buy a home, we would highly recommend that you have an affordability assessment carried out before you start viewing properties to avoid potential disappointment in the future.

 If you are Moving Home in Bristol, proving that you have maintained mortgage or rent payments in the past is not an immediate guarantee that you will pass a lender’s own affordability test.